Skip to content

 • Trees and other vegetation provide shading and reduce the temperature through evapotranspiration (the process where the energy from the sun moves water from the plant’s leaves to the surrounding atmosphere).

-• Water bodies with wildlife provide opportunities for less intensive recreational activities and can encourage the elderly to use these spaces.
+• Water bodies with wildlife provide opportunities for less intensive recreational activities and can encourage people to use these spaces.

 • Drinking fountains actively promote hydration.